 Projects approved during 2015/16, 2016/17 and 2017/18, some of which may not be completed until later financial years.

 The Māori Housing Network Investment Strategy for 2015-18, which sets out the approach of the Network and its medium term priorities is available here.

-The activities of the Māori Housing Network complement the Government’s wider housing initiatives and contribute to the Government’s Māori Housing Strategy He Whare Āhuru He Oranga Tangata.
+The activities and the work of the Māori Housing Network contribute to the Government’s wider housing programme and to He Whare Āhuru He Oranga Tāngata, the Māori Housing Strategy.

 - Māori providing their own housing solutions 19 March 2016

 - Community Housing Aotearoa Conference 22 October 2015